-China’s economy returns to growth as virus lockdowns lifted
+China’s economy grows 3.2% as virus lockdowns lifted

-BEIJING (AP) — China became the first major economy to report growth following the coronavirus pandemic, recording an unexpectedly strong 3.2% expansion over a year earlier in the latest quarter as anti-virus lockdowns were lifted and factories and stores reopened.
+BEIJING (AP) — China became the first major economy to grow since the coronavirus pandemic began, recording an unexpectedly strong 3.2% expansion in the latest quarter as anti-virus lockdowns were lifted and factories and stores reopened.

-Growth reported Thursday was a dramatic improvement over the previous quarter’s 6.8% contraction — China’s worst performance since at least the mid-1960s.
-But it still was the weakest positive figure since China started reporting quarterly growth in the early 1990s.
+The growth reported Thursday was a dramatic improvement over the previous quarter’s 6.8% contraction — China’s worst performance since at least the mid-1960s.
+But it was the weakest positive figure since China started reporting quarterly growth in the early 1990s.

+The latest figure “underscores the robust recovery China’s economy is going through,” Louis Kuijs of Oxford Economics said in a report.
+“We expect the upturn in China’s economy to continue.”

-China, where the pandemic began in December, was the first economy to shut down and the first to start the drawn-out process of recovery after the ruling Communist Party declared the disease under control in March.
+The coronavirus pandemic began in China in December.
+It was the first economy to shut down and the first to start the drawn-out process of recovery in March after the ruling Communist Party declared the disease under control.

 “The national economy shifted from slowing down to rising in the first half of 2020,” the National Bureau of Statistics said in a statement.

+The government has promised more support for job creation and is pumping money into the economy through higher spending and bank lending.
+But Beijing has avoided joining the United States and Japan in rolling out stimulus packages of $1 trillion or more due to concern about adding to already high Chinese debt.

 Manufacturing and some other industries are almost back to normal operating levels.
-But consumer spending is weak due to public unease about possible job losses.
-Cinemas and some other businesses still are closed and travel remains restricted.
+But consumers wary of losing their jobs have curbed their spending.
+Cinemas and some other businesses still are closed and restrictions on travel stay in place.

 Economists say China is likely to recover faster than some other major economies due to Beijing’s decision to impose the most intensive anti-disease measures in history.
 That included cutting off most access to cities with a total of 60 million people and suspending trade and travel.